 They are so versatile and can be used and re-used often.
-One rōpū had a “Raumati” resource (summer) which has 15 words and pictures.
+This free printable includes 15 words and pictures for:

-It also comes with a set of 12 bingo cards.
-What I love about bingo (I call it pingō) is that it can be played many times and the ākonga are motivated to play it again because next time they might win!
+This te reo freebie comes with a set of 12 bingo cards ready as a printable.
+What I love about pingo is that it can be played many times and the ākonga are motivated to play it again because next time they might win!
 There are only six boxes in each card and that is for two reasons.

 As they re-play the game they are hearing the kupu again.
 Magic happens-they start using the new language.